Juan Pantoja de la Cruz: Style

 Ana de Velasco y Girón, Duchess of Braganza, at 18 in 1603 (Spain, Koplowitz collection).

 Pantoja followed the Spanish tradition of court painter of royal portraits, going back to the famous portrait of Charles V (Pantoja's copy of which is in the Escorial) and other portraits by Titian.
 Antonis Mor, Alonso Sanchez Coello and Pantoja himself continued the tradition.
 His art was severely criticised by historians who were prejudiced against non-Italian portraiture and therefore dismissed him as an "uninspired, dull" though "painfully hard-working" painter at the court of Philip III.
 The compositional formula of Velázquez's state portraits derives from his Spanish predecessors, among them Pantoja de la Cruz.

 The quality of individual portraits is variable; they were often produced in many versions with varying degrees of help from his assistants.
 In his best works, Pantoja introduced an impressive combination of sophistication and geometric abstraction achieved by means of powerful contrast of light and shadow.
 His portraits are noted for the meticulous detail of representing the intricate embroidery of dresses and jewelry designs.
 The subject is usually portrayed standing against a dark background.
 The face and hands are depicted with a more flat and subtle technique.
 Among his portraits are: Philip III, Queen Margarita of Austria, 1606, Prado, Madrid).
 Infanta Isabel Clara Eugenia (1599), Alte Pinakothek, Munich.
 (Duchess of Braganza, 1603, col.; Unknown lady, col. Marquess of Viana; D. Diego de Valmayor, 1605, Hermitage, St Petersburg.

-Pantoja besides scoring a great success as the foremost portraitist of his time, was a highly versatile painter at home in all genres.
-Thus, he supplied the Spanish court and the aristocracy with religious paintings, mythological canvases, and historical compositions.
-Pantoja's religious paintings are executed with a more realistic and dramatic style than his portraits.
-They range from a coldly distant academicism to a more advanced tenebrism close to the Baroque.

 Juan Pantoja de la Cruz was held in high esteem as an animal painter; was also known as a landscape and still life painter who exploited the new secularized art forms that spread across Europe at the close of the sixteenth century.
 Acclaimed as a gifted artist by contemporary writers, Lope de Vega and Francisco de Quevedo have left eloquent evidence of their admiration for Pantoja.
 In La hermosura de Angelica (1602), an imitation of Ariosto's Orlando Furioso, Lope de Vega couched his praise in the following couplet: "Juan de la Cruz que si criar no pudo / Dio casi vida y alma a un rostro mudo;" and Quevedo extolled Pantoja's work as a miniaturist in the poem "El Pincel", written in 1615, seven years after Pantoja's death.